CerebusOSS/CereLink/BUILD.md

 * `-DQt5_DIR=<path/to/qt/binaries>/lib/cmake/Qt5`
     * This is the path to the folder holding Qt5Config.cmake for the compiler+architecture you are using.
 * `-DBUILD_STATIC=ON`
-    * Whether or not to build cbsdk_static lib.
+    * Whether to build cbsdk_static lib.
 This is required by the Python and Matlab wrappers.
 * `-DBUILD_CBMEX=ON`
     * To build Matlab binaries.
 Will only build if Matlab development libraries are found.
 * `-DBUILD_CBOCT=ON`